YourOnly-One/content/content/techmagus/en-ph/blog/posts/2009/20090722-longest-total-solar-eclipse.md

 +++
-title = "Longest Total Solar Eclipse Report" description = "The July 22, 2009 Total Solar Eclipse was an experience to treasure - yes, even though from where I am it was only partial, about 49.5% here in Megapolitan ..."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Longest total solar eclipse report" description = "The July 22, 2009 Total Solar Eclipse was an experience to treasure - yes, even though from where I am it was only partial, about 49.5% here in Megapolitan ..."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2009-07-22T13:22:18+08:00                                        # manually adjust to local timezone